0xt4req/ems/README.md

    - Make sure to start the xampp server with the Apache & MySQL modules enabled.
    - Open `Database.php` under classes folder and set the database connection details.
    - Navigate to /init.php endpoint.
 The database will be created alogin with an default admin user. ( Make sure to delete or change this this later for production use.)
    - Run the init.php file to create the database and admin user.
+You can also run this file to reset the database if needed.
    **Note**: Make sure to update the database connection details in `Database.php` under classes folder & `init.php` under config folder before running the init.php script.

 # Admin Details: